 How are leaders chosen?

-We should not believe that the duties or rights of earthly citizenship require Christians to participate in the political process such as choosing who rules a nation or sets its laws.
-In spite of what the world believes, our vote does not guarantee certain people will be placed in positions of power.
+We should not believe that the duties or rights of earthly citizenship require Christians to participate in its political process such as choosing who rules a nation or sets its laws.
+Our vote does not guarantee certain people will be placed in positions of power.
 It is God who sets up and removes leaders (Daniel 2:20).
-When He made Nebuchadnezzar of Babylon insane for seven years, the reason given for the punishment was to teach him that the ETERNAL rules over the kingdoms of men (Daniel 4:17).
+When He made Nebuchadnezzar of Babylon insane for seven years, the reason given for the punishment was to teach him that the Eternal rules over the kingdoms of men (Daniel 4:17).

 What can we do?

 Some politically related activity, unrelated to casting a vote, might be fine such as writing letters to the editor of a newspaper condemning sinful activities or voicing our opinion on laws that would censor true believers.
-If a church is being publicly persecuted, it would be good for its members to protest those unjust laws publicly, such as when a government jails a church's ministers or members for obeying God instead of men (Acts 4:19, 5:29).
+If a church is being publicly persecuted, it would be good for its members to protest those unjust laws publicly, such as when a government jails a church's leaders or members for obeying God instead of men (Acts 4:19, 5:29).

 Should Christians vote?
 Believers ought not to waste their time and energies on trying to fix a dying world through the ballot box.
 Our heavenly Father wants us to dedicate ourselves solely to worshipping Him in spirit and truth, instead of incrementally trying to improve a system Satan dominates (2Corinthians 4:4).
 Our goal should be to proclaim to the world what are God's solutions to man's problems.